puppadrillo/Wks/README.md

 - MS SQL Server, MongoDb, Redis

 ## Setup
+How to prepare the runtime environment?

 ## Launch
 How to run a project?

 ## Project Status
+actually noving to GitHub.

 ## WKS Test Projects
 - WksTestConsoleProject (test console application)